How to order recycling, food, and garden waste containers

 Wheeled Bin Charges

-From 1st April 2019 there will be a £15 administration and delivery charge for any replacement wheeled bins.
+From 1st April 2019 there will be a £15 administration and delivery charge for any new and replacement wheeled bins.

 All residents, whether new or existing householders will have to pay for any replacement wheeled bin.
 This includes lost, damaged or additional capacity bins.
 Recycling receptacles will remain free of charge.